urbanvikingr/content/content/reference/migrations/migrating-relations.md

 ## Renaming an existing relation

-Renaming a relation can be done by updating the existing `@relation(name: String!, oldName: String!)` directive.
+Renaming a relation can be done by updating the existing `@relation(name: String!)` directive.

 > Renaming a relation potentially breaks existing queries, mutations and subscriptions in your [GraphQL API](!alias-heshoov3ai).
 Make sure to adjust your app accordingly to the new name.